Chester McGlockton

-Chester Morris McGlockton (September 16, 1969 – November 30, 2011) was an American professional football defensive tackle who played for four teams in his 12-season National Football League (NFL) career from 1992 to 2003.
+Chester Morris McGlockton (September 16, 1969 – November 30, 2011) was an American professional football player who was a defensive tackle for 12 seasons with four teams in the National Football League (NFL) from 1992 to 2003.
+He played college football for the Clemson Tigers.

 Early life

 McGlockton was a high-school All-American as a tight end and linebacker at Whiteville High School in Whiteville, North Carolina.
 He played varsity football all four years.
 During his senior year, he led the Whiteville Wolfpack to a 15–0 record, a state championship and a USA Today national ranking.
+McGlockton was also honored as the 1987–88 NCHSAA Male Athlete of the Year.

 College career

 McGlockton played college football at Clemson University under coaches Danny Ford and Ken Hatfield.
 He scored a touchdown as a freshman in the 1989 Gator Bowl against the West Virginia Mountaineers.

 Professional career

-McGlockton was drafted by the Los Angeles Raiders in the first round (16th overall) of the 1992 NFL draft.
+McGlockton was selected by the Los Angeles Raiders in the first round (16th overall) of the 1992 NFL draft.
 He played six seasons with the Raiders, earning all four of his Pro Bowl appearances with the team.
 McGlockton also played for the Kansas City Chiefs, the Denver Broncos and the New York Jets.
 McGlockton finished his NFL career with 51 sacks, including a career season-high of 9.5 in 1994.